sddevelopment-be/penguin-pragmatic-patterns/content/concepts/memento_mori.md

 +++
+title = "Memento Mori"
-title = "Memento Mori; Remember that you will die." author = "Stijn Dejongh" description = "Our time on earth is limited, so try to make the most of it." type = "concept"
+subtitle = "remember, you will die" author = "Stijn Dejongh" description = "Our time on earth is limited, so try to make the most of it." type = "concept"